Open to access this content

 - The arthritic progression: strain/sprain, derangement, degeneration

-- "Red flag" signs and symptoms of urgent/serious medical conditions potentially warranting referral to physician care: spinal neuropathy; fractures; joint infection, hemarthrosis and derangement; arterial compression, venous thromboses, and avascular necrosis; pediatric/developmental conditions
+- "Red flag" symptoms of urgent/serious medical conditions potentially warranting referral to physician care: stenosis, tumors, infection, fractures, and neuropathies

-- Differentiating symptoms of joint, muscles, tendon, ligament, meniscus and nerve injuries
+- Differentiating symptoms of muscles, joint, disc, spinal cord, and nerve root injuries

 - Neural hypersensitization and psycho-social factors

-Physical exam of the hip, thigh, and knee: how findings can guide treatment with acupuncture modalities
+Physical exam of the low back, neck and shoulder: how findings can guide acupuncture treatment

-- Special orthopedic tests for the hip, thigh, and knee
+- Special orthopedic tests for the back, neck and shoulder

 - Clinical flow charts to facilitate efficiency and accuracy in examination